-Dr Ying Yu, Research Fellow, Oxford, and Programme Coordinator of the FLJS Consumer Rights in China Programme
+Dr Ying Yu, Head of the FLJS Consumer Rights in China Programme

 The Foundation for Law, Justice and Society (FLJS) is affiliated with the Centre for Socio-Legal Studies and Wolfson College, Oxford University.